Since February 2015, Lokad strongly recommends not to use service levels anymore

 When quantile forecasts

-Salescast determines the optimal reorder point as a function of expected demand, lead time and service level
+are used, the reorder point is computed as a function of expected demand, lead time and service level

 .
-Frequently, new users are confronted for the first time with the notion of Service Level.
+The reorder quantity is computed as the reorder point minus the stock on hand and minus the stock on order.
+The service level represents the desired probability of not getting a stock-out.
 The following article gives a short introduction to the topic and guidance on how to set appropriate service levels.

 The implicit assumption within this statement: It is not economic to always be able to service an order from stock on hand.
 Deciding on the right

 service level for a certain product is essentially balancing inventory costs vs. the cost of a stock out

 .
 Service level is therefore an important variable for calculating the appropriate safety stock; the higher the desired service level, the more safety stock needs to be held.

 Unfortunately, the cost functions describing the problem are extremely very business specific.
 While inventory costs can often be determined rather easily, the cost of stock outs are much more complicated to determine.
 A customer that does not find the product in store might either choose an alternative that is in store, postpone the purchase to a later date or buy at the competition.
 In grocery retail for example, out-of-shelf situations of certain must have products